walydalami09/walydalami09/README.md

 # Hi 👋, I'm Walyd

+Engineering student at ISEP and working in data at the Conseil Départemental de la Seine-Saint-Denis.

 Working on data engineering and machine learning projects.
 ---

 ## Contact